MicrosoftDocs/visualstudio-docs/docs/ide/not-in-toc/intellicode-faq.md

 ---
 # Visual Studio IntelliCode FAQ

 Thanks for your interest in Visual Studio IntelliCode!
-We've provided this short FAQ to hopefully answer some of the questions you may have.
+This short FAQ will hopefully answer some of the questions you may have.

 ## Q. What is Visual Studio IntelliCode?

-At Build 2018, we announced Visual Studio IntelliCode, a new capability that enhances software development using AI.
+At Build 2018, Microsoft announced Visual Studio IntelliCode, a new capability that enhances software development using AI.
 IntelliCode helps developers and teams code with confidence, find issues faster, and focus code reviews.

-We showed an early view of how IntelliCode enhances the software development process in the following ways:
+An early view of how IntelliCode showed how it enhances the software development process in the following ways:

 - Delivers context-aware code completions
 - Guides developers to adhere to the patterns and styles of their team